 GPIO45 is not available on the GPIO header.

 SPI0 hardware interface permanently.
 I prefer to edit the hardware configuration file

 I found the following bit in the file.

 As instructed, I removed the leading "#" at the start of the

 #dtparam=spi=on line to enable SPI0.
+This change will take effect when the Raspberry Pi is rebooted.
 The other way to accomplish the same thing is to use the

 Here is the list of menu choices that have to be made.